Belgium shooting: Two police officers, passerby killed

-(CNN)Two police officers and a passerby were killed Tuesday when a gunman opened fire in the eastern Belgian city of Liege.

-The assailant has since been "neutralized," a spokesperson from the Liege prosecutor's office told CNN.
+After killing the two police officers, the attacker continued walking through the street and opened fire on a parked vehicle, fatally wounding the driver inside, Dulieu added.

+According to the prosecutor, the suspect then took refuge in a local high school where he held a woman hostage.
+When police intervened, the man opened fire, injuring several other officers, before he was shot dead.

-The shooting took place on Tuesday at around 10:30 a.m.
-(4:30 a.m.
-ET).
-It is not yet clear what the attacker's motive may have been, the spokesperson added.
+It is not yet clear what the attacker's motive may have been, a spokesperson from the Liege prosecutor's office told CNN earlier.

-Belgian Interior Minister Jan Jambon said on Twitter that the country's crisis center was monitoring the situation.

-"Our thoughts are with the victims of this horrible act.
-We have started a process to establish what exactly happened," Jambon wrote in a follow-up tweet.
+Belgian Prime Minister Charles Michel said he and the government send their thoughts to the victims and their families.

+According to CNN affiliate VTM, Michel and King Philippe of Belgium are on their way to Liege.

-The incident took place in the vicinity of a local high school.
-The crisis center said that the students were safe and that none had been injured.
+Belgian Interior Minister Jan Jambon said on Twitter that the country's crisis center had been monitoring the situation.
+The crisis center said that the students in the school were safe and that none had been injured.

+Liege resident Didier Deflem filmed a video allegedly showing special intervention police units shooting at the Liege attacker in front of the Waha high school.

+Deflem told CNN: "Police made us enter the building to protect us.
+The PAB (Peloton anti-banditisme, a special intervention unit of the city of Liege) intervened.
+The man wanted to run out and he was shot down.
+That's all I saw.
+We're still in shock."

 Pierre Etienne Dit Pave, who teaches French language classes nearby, told CNN he was first alerted to the attack by a "commotion in the street" and went out to investigate.

 "At one point a policeman told me to go inside.
 I went back to the classroom and locked the door for a while," he said.
-"We heard a lot of shots, we didn't see anything because we were locked in the room.
+"We heard a lot of shots.
+We didn't see anything because we were locked in the room.
 We were waiting for police to give us the clearing."

-Authorities in Liege are expected to provide an update on the incident later Tuesday.

 Liege is Belgium's third-largest city, after Brussels and Antwerp, according to the national tourist office.
 For centuries, it has been an important cultural and industrial center for the country.